 Since January I have created a tool which allows for the creation of a database of Wikipedia edits, Namespace Database.
-As I now have this database I have been able to create the following plots.
-This is a work in progress, and will evolve over time :)
+This page highlights the best plots from my database of talk page edits.
+All of the plots can be seen here.

 💡 Tip: Click and hold the images to zoom